 On the morning of the Rehearsal Dinner, I assembled the flower arrangements in our hotel.
 It took me less than two hours and I loved doing it.
 Each flower meant so much to me!

-I started with floral oasis in each vase.
-And added the flowers and greens.
-I did put water in the vases since the greens needed to stay fresh.
+I started by filling each wase with floral oasis.
+I added the flowers and greens and did put water in the vases since the greens needed to stay fresh.

 And here are the completed vases in our hotel room at Silverado Resort in Napa.